vedant312/Dashtoon/README.md

 ## About Application

-The application was made as a recruitment Assingment for Dashtoon.
+The application was made as a recruitment assignment for Dashtoon.

 **Clients**: Whoever wants to